sayakpaul/Distributed-Training-in-TensorFlow-2-with-AI-Platform/README.md

 ... and done!

 Find my TensorBoard logs online [here](https://tensorboard.dev/experiment/AWPrJesPSxyCX0GSmJMk1A).
+The training artifacts (`SavedModel`s, TensorBoard logs, and TFRecords) can be found [here](https://github.com/sayakpaul/Distributed-Training-in-TensorFlow-2-with-AI-Platform/releases/tag/v1.0.0).

 ## About the files 🍖